MetPhoto/Job-application-tracking-dataase/README.md

 The built in (system report) `duplicates` does not work very well.

-Email updates may well not work, see above.
+Email updates may well not work at all, see above.

 ## System requirements
 I run this code on a Raspberry Pi 3.